neonbadger/ZenInventory/README.md

 ZenInventory is a simple Flask web app that allows a merchant to view inventory via the Clover API.

-The goal is to explore Clover's OAUTH 2.0 and endpoints.
-Suggestions are welcome.
+The goal is to explore Clover's OAUTH 2.0 and API endpoints.

+Suggestions are welcome!

 ####INSTALLATION